MagaliFabre/Boulder_bike/README.md

 ### Initial Setup

-1. Clone this repository with `git clone <repository_url>` using your terminal or command line.
+1. Clone this repository with `git clone (https://github.com/MagaliFabre/Boulder_bike.git)` using your terminal or command line.
 2. Change to the project directory by entering `cd boulder_bike` in the terminal.
 3. Navigate to the `boulder_bike` directory for the Rails backend, and follow the setup instructions in the `README.md` file.
 4. Navigate to the `bouldereact` directory for the React frontend, and follow the setup instructions in the `README.md` file.